mr4tt/csmic/content/misc/analytics.md

 ---

-Google Analytics does similar things, but I didn't need a lot of their advanced features (who would have thought my tiny blog wouldn't need ad revenue tracking).
+Google Analytics has more metrics, but I didn't need a lot of their advanced features (who would have thought my tiny blog wouldn't need ad revenue tracking).
 And lack of privacy and GDPR non-compliant or something.

 There's other Google Analytics alternatives, but they cost money, so I didn't read much of their websites.